Telehealth Services: Video Therapy Available Call 678-893-5300 to Schedule an Appointment.

 Narcan is the brand name for naloxone, an opioid antagonist medication used to reverse the effects of opioid overdose, now available in nasal spray form.
 When someone overdoses on an opioid drug like heroin or prescription painkillers, the drug depresses the respiratory and central nervous systems, disrupting breathing and potentially leading to death.
 Naloxone is used to counter the effects of opioid overdose.
 Specifically, it is used in opioid overdoses to counteract life threatening depression of the central nervous system and respiratory system, allowing an overdose victim to breathe normally.

 “Abusers hardly ever start with heroin,” says Ewell Hardman, Master Addictions Counselor at the Summit.
-“Prior to late 2013, use began with marijuana mostly, some alcohol.
+“Prior to late 2013, use began with marijuana mostly, some drinking.
 Now first use is more likely to involve a Controlled Prescription Drug (CPD) from the medicine cabinet at home, but being used for recreational use.”

 While it is important to train more people in our community how to administer Narcan, it is more important to help those people being saved from overdose to see the risks they are exposing themselves to and helping them find treatment.
 That is why the Summit is not only offering the Narcan training program, we are also raising awareness about addiction and the importance of getting those in need into treatment.